Max-1234-hub/FedAAR/readme.md

 The reference is _Kamminga, J. W., Janßen, L. M., Meratnia, N., & Havinga, P. J. (2019).
 Horsing Around—A Dataset Comprising Horse Movement.
 Data, 4(4), 131._.

 ### 2. Processed data:
-The folder `Data` contains the processed dataset, i.e., `Datasets_Fed_SL`, `Datasets_Fed_SL-1`, and `Datasets_Fed_SL-2`.
+The folder `Data` contains the three processed datasets that are used in our experiment, i.e., `Datasets_Fed_SL`, `Datasets_Fed_SL-1`, and `Datasets_Fed_SL-2`.
 Each one has split the original data into training and test data, where training data are from five horses and test data are from the remaining horse.

 ### 3. train the model